Permitting Timeline

 - BLM National NEPA Register

-- DEIS on the BLM ePlanning Site
+- FEIS on the BLM ePlanning Site

 - Details of the public hearing in Vale on January 29, 2026